IgorVVieira/IgorVVieira/README.md

 ### Hi there, I'm Igor 👋
 I currently work with Full Stack development, in Node JS and React JS with relational Database usually PostgreSQL.

-✔ I also have knowledge in Java and C.
+✔ I also have knowledge in Java, C and PHP.

 ✔ I'm currently focused on improving my studies in Node, React and TypeScript 👨‍💻.